 This keeps the board engaged without requiring formal meetings.
 When quarterly board meetings happen, nothing should be a surprise because they’ve been following along monthly.

 Some boards want monthly calls instead of email updates.
 The structure is similar: 15-20 minute call covering metrics, updates, and asks.
-No formal deck required.
+No formal deck required, though involving a seasoned finance leader or fractional CFO to manage board and investor communications can make these touchpoints more structured and effective.

 The best board decks we’ve seen are 15-20 slides that tell a clear story: